dwave-examples/tour-planning/README.md

 constraint severely discourages driving on longer legs.

-This example enables you to set hard or soft constraints on the tour's cost, its duration, and the steepest leg one can cycle.
+This example enables you to set hard or soft constraints on the tour's cost, its duration, and the steepest leg one can walk or cycle.
 The CQM has hard constraints that ensure a single mode of locomotion is selected for each leg and prevent driving on legs with toll booths.

 ## Installation